Arterial Assisted Stretching

 Dr. Cassius Camden Clay, Chiropractor

-With the 60 people whom I have treated for scoliosis over the past five months, 59 completely resolved with a 5 to 10 minute treatment, mostly by gently tugging on the carotid arteries.
+As of January 1, 2026, of the 70 people whom I have treated for scoliosis over the past six months, 69 completely resolved with a 5 to 10 minute treatment, mostly by gently tugging on the carotid arteries.

-One in five patients whom I have examined have mild to moderate scoliosis.
+One in five people, whom I have examined, have mild to moderate scoliosis.

 Most scolioses exist in the middle back.